Acute myeloid leukemia: Radiation

 High amounts of ionizing radiation exposure, such as that used for radiotherapy used to treat some forms of cancer, can increase the risk of AML.
 People treated with ionizing radiation after treatment for prostate cancer, non-Hodgkin lymphoma, lung cancer, and breast cancer have the highest chance of acquiring AML, but this increased risk returns to the background risk observed in the general population after 12 years.
 Historically, survivors of the atomic bombings of Hiroshima and Nagasaki had an increased rate of AML, as did radiologists exposed to high levels of X-rays prior to the adoption of modern radiation safety practices.

 Genetics

-Traditionally, AML was considered as sporadic, with only few exceptions associated with rare hereditary conditions such as Down syndrome, Fanconi anaemia and telomere biology disorders.
-With the introduction of Next Generation Sequencing (NGS) in clinical work-up, it is now estimated that up to 5 - 15% of all AML cases carries a pathogenic variant in a cancer susceptibility genes.
-Myeloid neoplasm with germline predisposition is recognized as a distinct category in the WHO 2022 classification of haematolymphoid tumours.
+Traditionally, AML was considered sporadic, with only a few exceptions associated with rare hereditary conditions such as Down syndrome, Fanconi anemia, and telomere biology disorders.
+With the introduction of Next Generation Sequencing (NGS) in clinical work-up, it is now estimated that up to 5–15% of all AML cases carry a pathogenic variant in a cancer susceptibility gene.
+Myeloid neoplasm with germline predisposition is recognized as a distinct category in the WHO 2022 classification of haematolymphoid tumors.

 Other factors

 Being overweight and obese increase the risk of developing AML, as does any amount of active smoking.
-For reasons that may relate to substance or radiation exposure, certain occupations have a higher rate of AML; particularly work in the nuclear power industry, electronics or computer manufacturing, fishing and animal slaughtering and processing.
+For reasons that may relate to substance or radiation exposure, certain occupations have a higher rate of AML; particularly work in the nuclear power industry, electronics or computer manufacturing, fishing, and animal slaughtering and processing.